dagronf/VIViewInvalidating/README.md

 ## Why?

 I saw in the WWDC2021 video ['What's new in AppKit'](https://developer.apple.com/wwdc21/10054) they make a brief mention of a new propertyWrapper type `@Invalidating()` that automatically updates views when the wrappedValue is changed.
-It appears this propertyWrapper is available in later versions of AppKit (and presumably UIKit).
+It appears this propertyWrapper is only available in later versions of AppKit (and presumably UIKit).

-Given that a lot of AppKit/UIKit devs aren't going to be able to move their minimum target version to macOS 13 or iOS 15 soon I decided to try to replicate what I saw in the video.
+Given that a lot of AppKit/UIKit devs aren't going to be able to move their minimum target version to macOS 12 or iOS 15 soon I decided to try to replicate what I saw in the video.

 `@VIViewInvalidating()` was born!

 And once your target is set to macOS 13 or above, your `@VIViewInvalidating()` definitions will generate deprecation warnings telling you to move to `@Invalidating()`.

+I've tried to make sure that the APIs are as close to `@Invalidating` as possible so moving your app target should in theory be as simple as changing some names

+* `@VIViewInvalidating` -> `@Invalidating`
+* `VIViewCustomInvalidating` -> `UIViewInvalidating` (for iOS/tvOS)
+* `VIViewCustomInvalidating` -> `NSViewInvalidating` (for macOS)

 ## Invalidating types